Denim Fashion District

 The brand develops and produces innovative, handcrafted quality clothing in its Berlin workshop, which, thanks to the use of recycled materials, becomes one-of-a-kind handmade pieces that are still reproducible but always different.

-Stripes Of-f Road
+Stripes of-f Road

 Paola Verzini and her husband Michele founded the Stripes Of-f Road accessory brand in Verona, Italy in 2007.
 Instilled with a passion for tailoring and craftsmanship by her tailor parents, Paola still follows this sartorial philosophy in the production of the Stripes Of-f Road bag and accessory collections.